nikerl/qrv-emu/README.md

-# qrv-emu
+# QRV-Emu: The QuadriSparse RISC-V Emulator
-A RISC-V emulator for RV32IM + QuadriSparse written in Rust
+A RISC-V emulator for RV32IM + [QuadriSparse](https://github.com/nikerl/quadrisparse) written in Rust